- History and visit the Rue Saint-Jacques in Paris

 Notably, at No. 193, a monastery of nuns of the Visitation of Holy Mary was established.
 When the community grew too large, the Archbishop of Paris granted them permission in 1623 to purchase a new convent.
 They acquired the Saint-André house located on Rue Saint-Jacques.
 However, the monastery’s role in educating the youth was eventually abolished in 1790.
 Further, the English Benedictine monastery found its place at No. 269.
 Fleeing persecution by King Henry VIII, the Roman Catholic religious community in England moved to Paris.
 In 1642, they received authorization from the Archbishop to hold divine services in their chapel.

-Transfer to the Rue Saint-Jacques in Paris
+Transfer to rue Saint-Jacques in Paris